Polymath-Saksh/VM_ASM_python/README.md

 python translator.py "A:/User/...../test.vm"
 ```

-The translated ASM code will be saved in a file with the same name as the input file, but with a `.asm` extension.
+The translated ASM code will be saved in a file with the name '`output.asm`' in the root directory of this translator.

 ## License